 - head shaking and in strange positions, tilted or wry neck

 - leg and wing paralysis

 Not all strains of the virus are severe.
-There are also mild variants of Newcastle Disease that don’t have such severe manifestations.
+Some mild variants of Newcastle Disease don’t have such severe manifestations.

 Recently the virus has become very popular in the scientific community as part of cancer treatment.
 The virus has the exceptional ability to out-replicate and attack cancerous cells.
 For more information, check our in-depth article on Newcastle Disease.